Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Days Sales Outstanding (DSO): Target < 35 days

-- Days Payable Outstanding (DPO): Target 30β45 days (pay on terms, not early)
+- Days Payable Outstanding (DPO): Target 30–45 days

-- Cash conversion cycle: DSO + Inventory Days β DPO (lower is better)
+- Cash Conversion Cycle: DSO + Inventory Days − DPO (lower is better)

 Strategy 5: Connect Compensation to Business Performance

-The Fix: Implement a structured compensation framework:
+Implement a structured compensation framework:

 | Tier | Criteria | Salary Band | Increase Trigger |